IC-DAPPS/BitcoinUSTbills/README.md

-# 🏦 Treasury Tokenizer - Democratizing US Treasury Bills
+# 🏦 BitcoinUSTbills - Democratizing US Treasury Bills

 A decentralized platform for fractional ownership of US Treasury Bills on Internet Computer Protocol.
 Breaking the $1000 minimum barrier, enabling global access to government bonds starting from just $1!